Once a year, the Internet rallies together around a single cry: May the 4th be with you. May 4—“Star Wars Day”—is here.

-Not to be outdone, the Autodesk Simulation team revived the classic X-Wing fighter from Episodes IV–VI and put it through our wind-simulation software to see how it would react to traveling through a more Earth-like atmosphere at 700 MPH.
+Not to be outdone, the Autodesk Simulation team revived the classic X-Wing fighter from Episodes IV–VI and put it through Autodesk’s wind-simulation software to see how it would react to traveling through a more Earthlike atmosphere at 700 miles per hour.
 What they found is that the flat wall at the back creates a large wake region that could ultimately impact the flight performance in an atmosphere.
-But in the vacuum of space, there’s no air to flow around the fuselage, and, in theory, shouldn’t impact the flight.
+But in the vacuum of space, there’s no air to flow around the fuselage and, in theory, shouldn’t impact the flight.
 Maybe next year, Autodesk will design a solution that will help make an X-Wing’s flight in atmosphere a little smoother.

 In the meantime, the Star Wars maker obsession doesn’t end with students.
 Working from the Office of the CTO at Autodesk, Ethan Atherton milled and 3D printed much of the pink R2 for his movie, Artoo in Love.
 And Autodesk software architect Kean Walmsley built his own Death Star using AutoCAD and 123D Make.